-The Cabonne Settlement (Land Use) Strategy is a plan that identifies key issues facing each of the eight (8) key settlements in Cabonne and develops strategies to address those issues and manage the future growth and enhancement of each of the settlements for the next 10-20 years.
+The Cabonne Settlement (Land Use) Strategy is a plan that identifies key issues facing the settlements in Cabonne and develops strategies to address those issues and manage the future growth and enhancement of each of the settlements for the next 10-20 years.
+Council undertook a review of the 2012 strategy to address changes that have occurred over the past 9 years.

 List of Settlements/Study Area